 Trace the printed template on the sock.
 Adjust the size of the template by hand sketching them if the socks are in a different size.

 The red dash line on the body (the bottom left) is not the boundary line, the sides should extend until the elastic band of the sock.

 The dashed line for the head (the small round part at bottom right) is not boundary either, it is indeed the folding line of the heel on the sock.

 Please refer to the picture after next to have a clearer understanding.

-Sew the sock according to the drawing line except for the head.
-Don’t sew on the folded edge, a.k.a the sides of the socks.
+- Sew the sock according to the drawing line except for the head.
+Don’t sew on the folded edge, i.e. the sides of the socks.

 Stretch the sock a little during machine sewing, this will give a better pull and stretch for stuffing.

 - Cut the pieces out with at least 1/4″ seam allowance.